 Usage Indonesian, Javanese, Acehnese, Balinese, Minangkabau, Sundanese, Afrikaans, Albanian, Arabic, Armenian, Azerbaijani, Bulgarian, Croatian, Danish, Dutch, English, Estonian, Finnish, French, German, Hungarian, Italian, Japanese, Korean, Malay, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Tagalog, Thai, Turkish, Ukrainian, Urdu, Uzbek

-Scripts ꦯꦸꦫꦧꦪ(Javanese) سورابايا(Arabic) Սուրաբայա(Armenian) Сурабая(Belarusian, Bulgarian, Russian, Ukrainian, Uzbek Cyrillic) スラバヤ(Japanese Katakana) 수라바야(Korean Hangul) سورابایا(Persian, Urdu) ซูราบายา(Thai)
+Scripts ꦯꦸꦫꦧꦪ(Javanese) سورابايا(Arabic) Սուրաբայա(Armenian) Сурабая(Bulgarian, Russian, Ukrainian, Uzbek Cyrillic) スラバヤ(Japanese Katakana) 수라바야(Korean Hangul) سورابایا(Persian, Urdu) ซูราบายา(Thai)

 Other Forms FormsSurabaja, Soerbaja, Shurabaya

 From Javanese ꦯꦸꦫꦧꦪ (shurabaya), derived from ꦯꦸꦫ (shura) meaning "white shark" and ꦧꦪ (baya) meaning "crocodile".
-The name comes from 12th-century Javanese monarch Jayabaya, who foresaw a fight between a white shark and crocodile (which might have been referring to a Mongol invasion of Java in the late 13th century).
+The name comes from 12th-century Javanese monarch Jayabaya, who supposedly foresaw a fight between a white shark and crocodile (which might have been a prediction of the Mongol invasion of Java in the late 13th century).
 This is the name of a city in Indonesia.